 Our Guide To The Bath Christmas Market

-Bath Christmas Market is a truly magical event.
-This special, award-winning market is staying in the city for a whopping 18 days this year (2019), giving its guests tonnes of time to shop around and experience that holiday feeling.
+The Bath Christmas Market is truly a magical event.
+This special, award-winning market has been returning for over 20 years and will be staying in the city for a whopping 18 days this year (2023), giving its guests tonnes of time to shop around and experience that holiday feeling.

 There are going to be over 150 chalets spread across Bath’s Georgian-style streets; a far cry from many, more cramped Christmas Markets that take place in town and city squares.